Skip to content

 Questions about Alberta traffic court

-How long does a traffic court case take in Alberta?
+How long does an Alberta traffic court case take?

 Timelines vary by court and charge.
-From ticket to first appearance is typically a few weeks; from first appearance to trial is usually a few months.
-More complex matters or busier courts can extend timelines further.
+From ticket to first appearance is typically 4 to 8 weeks; from first appearance to trial is usually 2 to 6 months.
+Lethbridge, Red Deer, and Fort McMurray courts often run faster dockets than Edmonton and Calgary.
+More serious charges (careless driving, no insurance, hit and run) and busier courts can extend timelines further.

 Does the driver have to attend every appearance?

-On most provincial traffic matters, an agent or representative can attend first appearance — and often trial — on the driver’s behalf with proper authorization.
-Some matters and some courts require the driver in person.
+On most provincial traffic matters, an agent or representative can attend first appearance — and often the trial itself — on the driver’s behalf with proper authorization under Alberta’s Provincial Offences Procedure Act.
+Some matters and some courts require the driver in person; specific examples include certain disqualified-driving cases and any matter where the court has ordered personal attendance.

 What is a Crown resolution discussion?

-A discussion (formal or informal, depending on the court) between defence and the Crown prosecutor about whether the matter can be resolved without a trial.
-Possible outcomes range from no agreement to a reduced charge or different penalty.
+A discussion — sometimes formal, sometimes a brief conversation outside the courtroom — between defence and the Crown prosecutor about whether the matter can be resolved without a trial.
+Possible outcomes range from no agreement (the matter proceeds to trial) to a reduced charge, a different penalty, or a withdrawal.
+The driver does not have to attend resolution discussions.

 Can the trial date be moved?

 Sometimes.
-Adjournments are possible for legitimate reasons but are not automatic and depend on the court, the charge, and the reason.
+Adjournments are possible for legitimate reasons (illness, scheduling conflict, late disclosure) but are not automatic; they depend on the court, the charge, and the reason.
 They are typically requested in advance rather than at the last minute.
+Last-minute requests on the trial date itself are usually denied.

 Read next